- News Archive

 With around 100 candidates auditioning, Tatiana was selected by choreographer Camille A. Brown to be one of eight dancers – four of them female – to perform around a chorus ensemble of about 80.
 Tatiana learned her fate as soon as the audition ended.

-Tatiana has been rehearsing five days a week leading up to the first run of eight performances through October 16, the first time in nearly 30 years that a production of Porgy and Bess has played at The Met.
-A second run of shows is scheduled in January 2020 capped by a live theatric syndicated broadcast on February 1.
+Tatiana rehearsed five days a week leading up to the first run of eight performances into October of last year.
+It was the first time in nearly 30 years that a production of Porgy and Bess had played at the Met.
+A second run of shows started in January and ended on Presidents' Day weekend.

 For Tatiana, this big break caps a whirlwind adventure that started in Portland, Oregon two years ago when she was with the Northwest Dance Project dance company and evolved into a certified Pilates instructor.
 That is what she was doing in New York when another friend, director and choreographer Tislam Bouie, asked her to star in his video – Peggy Sue’s Blues.
 Tislam asked Tatiana to portray his mother, a single mom who struggled with addiction.
 Tatiana was grateful for the opportunity, even more in May when Dance Magazine named Peggy Sue’s Blues as its Dance Video of the Month.